Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth could make employees less competitive within an organization and in the overall job market.
+A lack of personal growth can make employees uncompetitive at work, inside the organization and on the wider job market.

 How Do You Stay Competitive?

-- Begin by identifying one who will provide assistance, suggestions, collaborations, or point out ways to improve.
+- Get Mentoring: Find one who will provide direction, assistance, collaborations, connections, or point out areas for improvement.

-- The Future of Education: Learn additional courses, certificates or degrees programs that relate to the field.
+- The Future of Education: Learn additional courses, certificates or degree programs that are relevant to the profession.

 Negativity

-Negativity should not be a part of any work environment.
-It can make people feel uneasy, making communications difficult and hinders growth opportunities.
-Aside from destroying relationships with supervisors and peers, which could result in a professional stalling.
+Negativity isn’t a part of any workplace.
+It makes people feel uncomfortable making communication difficult, which can hinder potential for growth.
+Aside from destroying relationships with supervisors and peers, which could result in delays in professional development.

-- Concentrate on Positives: Be aware of that there are positives to the role when you’re overwhelmed
+- Be Positive: Recognize the positive aspects of the role when you’re overwhelmed

-- Find help whenever you can Find a mentor to ask for advice or ask your colleagues for guidance.
+- Get help when you can You can ask a mentor for advice or ask your colleagues for assistance.

 Overcommitting Workload